Degiro

-DEGIRO is a European brokerage company, based in Amsterdam.
+DEGIRO is a Dutch brokerage company based in Amsterdam.
 It was founded in 2008 by a group of five former employees of Binck Bank to service the professional market.
-In 2013, DEGIRO started offering its stockbrokerage services to retail investors, giving them online access to security exchanges worldwide.
-Investors can buy and sell such securities as common and preferred stocks, fixed income (bonds), options, mutual funds, warrants, and ETFs via an electronic trading platform or by phone.

-Its fees are generally lower than those of established brokers.

 History

 DEGIRO was established in 2008.
 On 23 September 2013, DEGIRO launched its services for retail clients in the Netherlands.
-In 2014 and 2015, DEGIRO then expanded to offer its platform across other European countries.
+In 2014 and 2015, DEGIRO expanded to offer its platform across other European countries.

 On 22 September 2014, Euronext announced its partnership with DEGIRO regarding the distribution of retail services of Euronext.
 Upon publishing the third quarter results for 2014, the partnership was seen as a plan for Euronext to compete more effectively in the Dutch retail segment.

 The company launched its English-language platform in the United Kingdom on 11 June 2015.
-The countries they now offer services to are Netherlands, Belgium, Italy, France, Austria, Switzerland, Germany, Czech republic, Spain, Portugal, Poland, Greece, Hungary, Denmark, Sweden, United Kingdom, Norway, Finland, and Ireland.

 In December 2019, flatex AG (a German online broker) announced to acquire 100% of DEGIRO, but keep the existing DEGIRO brand.
 In July 2020, they closed the "transaction of acquiring 100% of DEGIRO shares".